-Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-As at December 31, 2021 the Company had spent approximately \$23,510,302 on its Thorn property, \$5,498,006 on its Langis property, \$3,650,458 on its Atlin property, and \$3,372,016 on its Hog Heaven property.
-The majority of the funds raised in fiscal 2012-2015 were used primarily for drilling on the Thorn property with some additional amounts used for G&A. The amounts raised in fiscal 2016 to 2022 have been and will continue to be used to finance exploration activities on the Thorn, Langis, Atlin, and Hog Heaven properties, as well as for G&A going forward.
+Intended Use of Proceeds Actual Use of Proceeds To advance the Company's As at March 31, 2022 the Company had spent approximately properties and for general \$23,922,615 on its Thorn property, \$5,696,077 on its Langis and administrative purposes. property, \$3,739,839 on its Atlin property, and \$2,772,379 on its Hog Heaven property.
+The majority of the funds raised in fiscal 2012-2015 were used primarily for drilling on the Thorn property with some additional amounts used for G&A. The amounts raised in fiscal 2016 to 2022 have been and will continue to be used to finance exploration

+Intended Use of Proceeds Actual Use of Proceeds activities on the Thorn, Langis, Atlin, and Hog Heaven properties, as well as for G&A going forward.
 Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones The funds raised during the prior years have been used to fund the Company's continuing exploration on the Thorn property and general working capital.